virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 9: 2018-02-19 Monday

+> Began a Software Dev course on EdX and took a peek at the requirements for the next #freecodecamp challenge--Game of Life.
+(Fascinating stuff!)
+R2D9/#100DaysOfCode https://www.edx.org/micromasters/software-development

+Started looking at [EdX - Software Development](https://www.edx.org/micromasters/software-development) for understanding good software design as recommended by Smai.

+_Course >  1a: Beginning Student Language  > Expressions >  Expressions, pt 1_<br>
+Dr Racket is taking a bit too long to download so I'll have to continue that another time.

+Began looking at FreeCodeCamp's [Game of Life challenge](https://codepen.io/freeCodeCamp/full/reGdqx).

 ## R2 Day 8: 2018-02-18 Sunday

 > Created a #javascript30 Clock (02) using CSS transforms and JS. 🕑 A good review of the date functions too!
 R2D8/#100DaysOfCode